atreyeem99/ORCA-keywords/README.md

 - `VdwAngularGrid 2`  same scheme as the SCF ones
 - `PertCan_EThresh 1e-6` Energy threshold for special treatment of degenerate orbital pairs
 - `Charge -2` # the total charge of the molecule
+- `algorithm 1` Is perhaps the best for small systems.